-The 1901 census on Ancestry.co.uk shows that the Roberts family were living in the civil parish of St. Mary, Cardiff, Glamorgan.
-Head of the household, David Roberts, age 43, born in Salop, Oswestry, was a Colliery Owner and Builder by trade.
-He and his wife, Minnie age 35 born in Cherstey, Surrey had six children living at home.
-They were, Edward Ivor age 12, Minnie O. age 10, David Oswald age 8, Henry Garth age 5, Margaret G age 3 and Herbert V. age 1.
+The 1901 census on Ancestry.co.uk shows that the Roberts family was living in the civil parish of St. Mary, Cardiff, Glamorgan in Wales.
+Head of the household was David Roberts, aged 43.
+He had been born in Salop, Oswestry, He was a Colliery Owner and Builder by trade.
+He and his wife, Minnie aged 35 who had been born in Cherstey, Surrey had six children listed at home.
+They were, Edward Ivor aged 12, Minnie O 10, David Oswald 8, Henry Garth 5, Margaret G 3 and Herbert V. aged 1.
 There was also a servant living with the family by the name of Elizabeth Williams age 16.

 In 1906 the Roberts family emigrated to Canada and set up home in Victoria, Alberta.

-The 1916 census for Canada reveals that the family were living at 173 Corn Hill, Victoria, Alberta.
+The 1916 census for Canada reveals that the family was living at 173 Corn Hill, Victoria, Alberta.
 Head of the household David Roberts had taken up farming.
-He and his wife had five children living at home, they were, David age 24, a Soldier by trade, Henry Garth age 20 also a Soldier, Herbert V. age 16 a farmer by trade and there were also two additions to the family since the 1901 census, they were, Walter age 14 and Robert age 11.
+He and his wife had five children living at home, they were, David aged 24, a Soldier by trade, Henry Garth age 20 was also a Soldier, Herbert V. aged 16 was a farmer by trade and there were also two additions to the family since the 1901 census, they were, Walter aged 14 and Robert aged 11.

-Henry and his brother David enlisted into the Canadian Over-Seas Expeditionary Force on 5th January 1915 in Edmonton Canada.
-They gave their father David Roberts of 8543, Whyte Ave, E. Edmonton as their next of kin.
+Henry’s army records tell us that he and his brother David enlisted into the Canadian Over-Seas Expeditionary Force on 5th January 1915 in Edmonton Canada.
+They named their father David Roberts of 8543, Whyte Ave, E. Edmonton as their next of kin.
 Henry’s trade was recorded as Miner while that of David was Engineer.
 Henry gave his date of birth as 16th October 1893 when in fact he was born in 1896.
 He was described on the medical form as being 5ft 7ins tall with a medium complexion, blue eyes and brown hair.

 During training in Canada after enlistment Henry became ill with a rheumatic infection and had to be discharged on 15th July 1915 as medically unfit for service.